-To use a hotkey command on the computer keyboard, follow either of these steps:
+To use a hotkey command, follow either of these steps:

-• Briefly press the fn key, and then briefly press the second key of the hotkey command.

-• Press and hold down the fn key, briefly press the second key of the hotkey command, and then release both keys at the same time.
+- Briefly press the fn key, and then briefly press the second key of the hotkey command. - or - - Press and hold down the fn key, briefly press the second key of the hotkey command, and then release both keys at the same time.